Reviews10 min read

 Co-Writer is QuillBot's answer to the demand for an integrated writing workspace.
 It combines the paraphraser, grammar checker, summarizer, and a basic AI writing assistant into one unified document editor.

 You can start writing, pull in paraphrased suggestions inline, run grammar checks on sections, and summarize references — all without switching tabs.
-It's not going to replace Notion or Google Docs as your daily writing home, but for writing projects where you heavily use QuillBot's tools, it keeps things streamlined.
+It's not going to replace Notion or Google Docs as your daily writing hub, but for projects where you heavily use QuillBot's tools, it keeps things streamlined.

 Citation Generator

-An often-overlooked feature, the Citation Generator is a lifesaver for students and academics.
+An often-overlooked feature, the Citation Generator is genuinely helpful for students and academics.
 It supports APA, MLA, Chicago, and several other formats, and you can generate citations by entering a URL, DOI, ISBN, or title.

-It's straightforward, accurate for most sources, and completely free.
-If you regularly write research papers, this alone justifies keeping QuillBot bookmarked.
+It's straightforward and accurate for most sources.
+If you regularly write research papers, this alone is worth bookmarking.

 Browser Extension & Integrations